DawsonG/maelstrom-futurism/Readme.md

 * Highly reactive - since things don't move, it's important that they do react to user actions.
 Buttons ripple, form fields light up, etc.
 * Simple typography with BOLD colors - actually, you know what, just pick whatever color.
 We let you pick colors.
 Typography is still simple though.
 * Rounded edges and organic flow - there is nothing worse than stubbing your line-of-sight on the corner of a table -- or button.
+* Only take what you need - each control is in it's own package so you can grab only what you need.
+(You also have to take Core because the other components rely on values it provides, but you get the idea.)

 ## License